freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 | `direction_coil` | Selects clockwise while active and counter-clockwise while inactive. |

 The turntable ramps toward **Max Speed** using **Spin Up**, then ramps back toward zero using **Spin Down** when the motor turns off.
 Assign **Rotation Target** to the visible disc mesh if you want it to rotate with the simulated speed.

+## Kinematic Magnets

+Enable **Is Kinematic** when a magnet or turntable is parented under a moving transform.
+The physics engine tracks the transform during gameplay, so the force field follows the moving center.
+Grabbed balls are carried with the magnet's planar velocity and keep that velocity when released.

+Kinematic tracking follows the transform position and height.
+The magnetic field remains playfield-aligned; tilted field axes are not modeled.

 ## Importing VPX Magnets